ChristianCella/ur_position_controller/README.md

-# Teleoperation 🕹️
+# Position controller 🕹️
-This repo allows to control the ur5e robot with teleoperation.
-The work was strated by [Niccolò Lucci](https://github.com/pucciland95) and it relies on Oculus Quest 2 from Meta (Look at the following [lnk](https://www.digitalmosaik.com/it/blog/oculus-quest-2/) for more details on the device).
+This package contains a position controller for the robot ur5e from Universal Robots.
+The work was strated by [Niccolò Lucci](https://github.com/pucciland95) and is one of the key packages in case you want to perform teleoperation with the robot.
+In that case, refer to [this](https://github.com/ChristianCella/quest2ros/tree/main) repository.

----

-### **quest2ros** <a name="quest2ros"></a> 👓

-The repository at the following [link](https://github.com/pucciland95/quest2ros) still needs to be cloned in the src folder of the complete project (the 'src' folder mentioned here is the one that is created during the procedure detailed [here](https://github.com/MerlinLaboratory/ur5e_mics) and described more in detail in [Installation procedure](#install)).

 ---